maze-agent/Maze/README.md

 - **Distributed Deployment**

   Maze supports not only standalone but also distributed deployment, allowing you to build highly available and scalable Maze clusters to meet the demands of large-scale concurrency and high-performance computing.

+- **Multi-Agent Support**

+  Maze can serve as a runtime backend for other agent frameworks.For example, it allows LangGraph to be seamlessly migrated to Maze and automatically gain task-level parallelism without modifying original logic. [**Example**](https://github.com/QinbinLi/Maze/tree/develop/examples/financial_risk_workflow)

 <br>